USS Cayuga (LST-1186)

 USS Cayuga (LST-1186) was a of the United States Navy which replaced the traditional bow door-design tank landing ships (LSTs).
 The vessel was constructed by the National Steel and Shipbuilding Company in San Diego, California and was launched in 1969 and commissioned in 1970.
 Cayuga took part in the Vietnam War and Gulf War in American service.
 Decommissioned in 1994, the LST was transferred to the Brazilian Navy the same year on loan and renamed NDCC Mattoso Maia (G 28).
 The ship was purchased by Brazil outright in 2001.
 Mattoso Maia took part in MINUSTAH before being taken out of service in 2023.
+On 15 December 2025, the ship was sunk during a live-fire exercise by the Brazilian Navy near the coast of Rio de Janeiro.

 Design and description

 Cayuga was a which were designed to meet the goal put forward by the United States amphibious forces to have a tank landing ship (LST) capable of over 20 kn.
 As the traditional flat-fronted bow door form for LSTs would not be capable of such speeds, the Newport class adopted a traditional ship hull pointed bow above which was mounted a 112 ft aluminum ramp slung supported by two derrick arms.
 The 34 LT ramp was capable of sustaining loads up to 75 LT.
 This made the Newport class the first to depart from the standard LST design that had been developed in early World War II.

 The LST had a displacement of 4793 LT when light and 8342 LT at full load.
 Cayuga was 522 ft 4 in long overall and 562 ft over the derrick arms which protruded past the bow.
 The vessel had a beam of 69 ft 6 in, a draft forward of 11 ft 5 in and 17 ft 5 in at the stern at full load.

 Cayuga was fitted with six Alco 16-645-ES diesel engines turning two shafts, three to each shaft.
 The system was rated at 16500 bhp and gave the ship a maximum speed of 22 kn for short periods and could only sustain 20 kn for an extended length of time.
 The LST carried 1750 LT of diesel fuel for a range of 2500 nmi at the cruising speed of 14 kn.
 The ship was also equipped with a bow thruster to allow for better maneuvering near causeways and to hold position while offshore during the unloading of amphibious vehicles.